 FT Sea Duck WR (1422mm)

 This plane is a twin engine, 3 channel airplane.
 It is an amazing machine to build and even more fun to FLY!
 The FT Sea Duck uses differential thrust capabilities which makes maneuvering on the water a breeze!!
-Another awesome thing that this plane brings with it is, even though it is a sea plane, it flys great from a position on land as well for people who do not live near water or where water is not easily accessible!
+Another awesome thing that this plane brings with it is, even though it is a sea plane, it flies great from a position on land as well for people who do not live near water or where water is not easily accessible!
 If you are looking for a FIRST twin engine airplane, you have found it!
 As you build this plane you will see that it was designed to fit either the B-twin power pack or the C-twin power pack for versatility(recommended)!
 This plane was engineered to allow for people to be creative and go flying with their transmitters as well as their imaginations to build or fly something they maybe thought was iconic in their own aviation upbringing!
-We are hoping this plane brings you as much fun as it has brought us over the past few months.
-Also, Let us know what your thoughts are about it in the Review section below and we hope to see these "SEA" ducks in the air flying in formation soon! ;)
+We are hoping this plane brings you as much fun as it has brought us.

 - WEIGHT WITHOUT BATTERY: 2.45 lbs (1111 g)